DanijelHuis/ArchitectureDemo/README.md

-This demo is meant to accompany my CV and provide insight into what kind of architecture I currently use or I am simply interested in.
+This demo is meant to accompany my CV and provide insight into what kind of architecture I currently use.
+The focus is on the architecture and testing.
+In the text below I explain where I currently stand regarding some of the important technical questions and why I chose what I chose for building the demo app.

 App uses PokeAPI to fetch list of pokemons and present details.